JeremyHelio/Helio-Attribution-Linker/README.md

 After these steps have been taken, the Google tag will fire with the proper fields being set with the proper values.

-How it works is that when the `adv_pageview` event is fired, the Google tag will fire and update the appropriate campaign parameters to be used by future GA4 event tags.
-This means that if you want a GA4 event tag that fires on page view to use the attribution, you must add the `adv_pageview` trigger to it rather than the usual `All Pages` trigger.
+How it works is that when the `helio_pageview` event is fired, the Google tag will fire and update the appropriate campaign parameters to be used by future GA4 event tags.
+This means that if you want a GA4 event tag that fires on page view to use the attribution, you must add the `helio_pageview` trigger to it rather than the usual `All Pages` trigger.
 This could be especially important for those tracking purchases.

 It is recommended you test the setup in preview mode to ensure it is working as expected.